 A white noise machine can block out other sounds in the house that may wake up a sleeping baby.
 Babies are also used to sleeping in the womb, where they can hear their mother’s heartbeat and lots of other muffled sounds.
 A white noise machine helps to mimic these sounds, which will help babies feel safe, secure, and ready to sleep.

-Before you begin transitioning baby from Rock and Play to crib, check and make sure that you have a first aid kit handy.
+Before you begin transitioning baby from Rock and Play to crib, check and make sure that you have a baby first aid kit handy.
 This way you’ll be prepared to deal with any unexpected injuries!

 Transitioning Baby from Bassinet to Their Crib